alex-wyc/APCSFinalProject/README.md

 2014-12-27: Yicheng - Tried to implement Reg-Ex to search for head, title, paragraph, body and other stuff, WIP

-2014-12-28: Yicheng - Reg-Ex isolation for paragraphs, title, body and head all working properly, going to store lists and tables next.
+2015-01-01: Yicheng - Finally fixed reg-ex... adding support for subtitles within the body and better paragraph support, still have to take care of tables and lists